itch.io's HTML basement

 Why'd you wanna write in raw HTML?

-Cause there's more HTML elements you can use beyond the ones that have buttons in the WYSIWYG editor, including a few really useful ones (I put those at the top of the list).
+Firstly, cause there's more HTML elements you can use beyond the ones that have buttons in the WYSIWYG editor, including a few really useful ones I put at the top of the list.
 It's less convenient, but gives you more control.
 You don't even have to pick one or the other, you can use the regular editor for almost everything and switch over to HTML for the few things you can't do normally.

 More info…